Floorp-Projects/Floorp/testing/marionette/doc/index.rst

   * The `Marionette Python client`_ is used in the `Mn` job, which is generally what you want to use for interacting with web documents

-  * `Firefox Puppeteer`_ is a convenience library for Firefox frontend UI automation based on the `Marionette Python client`_

 Outside the tree, Marionette is used by `geckodriver`_ to implement `WebDriver`_.